open-telemetry/semantic-conventions/docs/database/database-spans.md

     the corresponding `db.query.summary` is `SELECT "songs list" 'artists'`.

-Semantic conventions for individual database systems MAY specify a different `db.query.summary` format.
+Semantic conventions for individual database systems or specialized instrumentations MAY specify a different `db.query.summary` format as long as produced summary remains relatively short and its cardinality remains low comparing to the `db.query.text`.

 ## Semantic Conventions for specific database technologies